AdoroMD/DSA-SQL-Capstone-project-/README.md

 ### The Technology product_category had the highest number of sales with total_sales of 5.9 million

-- Q2.
+Q2.
 What are the top 3 and bottom 3 regions in terms of sales?

-  -
--
-  -
+Q2a. what are the top 3 regions in terms of sales?

+select regions, sum(sales) as total_sales from KMS group by region order by total_sales  DESC

+executing the codes above we have,
+- The west region being the highest, then Ontario and Prarie, these are the top 3 regions in terms of sales.

+Q2b.
+The bottom 3 regions in terms of sales? select regions, sum(sales) as total_sales from KMS group by region order by total_sales  ASC

+output: the Bottom 3 regions interms of sales are Nunavut which had the least sales, then northwest Territories and Yukon respectively.